-The six types of Twitter account you should keep an eye on
+The seven types of Twitter account you should keep an eye on

 Competitor accounts are a great source of information.
 They’re targeting the same audiences with their content and interaction strategies so they’re a perfect group of accounts to keep a close watch on.

 Be careful not to follow them or follow too many of their followers or the game is up!

 Collaborative or partner accounts might share an audience with you but you’re not offering competing products or services.
 Just like competitors, there’s a lot of useful insight to be gained from understanding their social media tactics and their approach to marketing, in general.

 There might also be cross-promotion opportunities and the possibility joint competitions of offers.
 This can generate great reach and engagement amongst your target audience and combining your presences will help you compete with larger brands.

 3. Super fans and advocates

 All brands will have a group of customers or fans who just cannot speak highly enough of them.
 They might be friends of the company’s founders, long-time customers, or simply people who really believe in what the brand is doing and what it stands for.
 Keeping them on-side by interacting with them and replying to their tweets is the reason to track them in a Twitter list.
 They’re likely to respond incredibly positively to you, which is always great for your brand.

 This group will act as your amplifier for your great content so don’t underestimate their importance!